newcleo-dev-team/lbh15/joss/paper.md

 a liquid metal object to access all its properties, or by instantiating an object for each specific property.
-The former approach provides a single entry point to all the liquid metal properties, which are evaluated at the specified thermo-dynamic state after checking that such state is valid (temperature between the melting and the boiling values, and positive pressure).
+The former approach provides a single entry point to all the liquid metal properties, which are evaluated at the specified thermodynamic state after checking that such state is valid (temperature between the melting and the boiling values, and positive pressure).
 In addition, this approach allows to select the default correlations of the properties by means of the available class methods.
-The latter approach is best suited to cases where only a few specific properties are required for an individual thermo-dynamic state, since it offers faster instantiation and evaluation of the correlation functions.
+The latter approach is best suited to cases where only a few specific properties are required for an individual thermodynamic state, since it offers faster instantiation and evaluation of the correlation functions.

 # Implemented Properties